-OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we also give answers to some often asked questions (let us know if there is a question you would like the answer to that isn’t listed here).
+OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we have provided answers to some frequently asked questions.
+Please let us know if there is a question you would like the answer to that isn’t listed here.

 Can I bring someone with me to my appointment?

 Yes!
 (If space permits due to Covid-19 and social distancing).

 Like anything in life, doing it together can sometimes be easier and more enjoyable.
 Nothing could be truer than with quitting smoking.
 If you have decided to quit smoking while your partner or family member(s) continue to do so, this can make your quit attempt even harder with the temptation a little too close for comfort!